PeterHD0315/UI-to-mimic-grid-layout-/README.md

 ### HomeScreen
 - Main screen with toggle functionality between row and grid views
+- **Test Notification Button**: Schedules a notification 5 seconds in the future
 - Uses FlatList with dynamic numColumns based on view type
+- Implements notification triggers on item tap
 - Implements proper Flexbox styling for responsive design

 ### Navigation Screens